SeanRVACode/Google-Chrome-Bookmark-Editor/README.md

 - **ALWAYS ENSURE CHROME IS CLOSED** before running this tool to avoid data corruption
 - The program automatically creates a backup of your Chrome bookmarks file (with a `.bak` extension) the first time it runs
+  - If you run the program again it will back up again.
+Be cautious doing this.
+If you corrupt your bookmarks folder once and then back it up we cannot assist you in reverting
 - Currently configured for the default Chrome profile location.
 Users with custom Chrome installations or multiple profiles may need to adjust the path in the source code
 - This tool directly modifies Chrome's bookmarks file, use with caution